The competitive home for NBA 2K26.

 Tech Stack

-2K-Hub shipped as a production-ready platform with 56 pages, 1,093 passing tests, and every major feature operational — OCR ingestion, live drafts, Stripe prize pools, badge calculator, and Discord integration.
+Check Up was built as a production-ready platform with 60+ pages, 3,400+ passing tests, and every major feature wired: OCR ingestion, live drafts, Stripe prize pools, badge calculator, and Discord integration.
+Public launch TBD.

 Built entirely solo.
 Zero outsourced development.
 The platform is a direct reflection of what one developer with the right tools and process can ship.